 Skip to main content

-Meet Our Keratoconus Specialist in Lancaster County, Pennsylvania
+Meet Our Keratoconus Specialists

 Rebecca Rudisill, O. D.

 Dr. Rebecca L Rudisill specializes in optometry and has over 20 years of experience in the field of medicine.
+She is dedicated to providing comprehensive eye care and has a wealth of knowledge in diagnosing and managing various eye conditions.

-Sarah Clisham O. D.
+Sarah Clisham, O. D.

-Dr. Clisham is a board-certified optometrist who earned her doctorate from the Pennsylvania College of Optometry at Salus University in 2022, after completing her bachelor’s in biology at Shippensburg University in 2018.
-She is a member of the American optometric association as well as the Pennsylvania optometric association.
+Dr. Clisham is a board-certified optometrist who earned her Doctorate from the Pennsylvania College of Optometry at Salus University in 2022, after completing her Bachelor’s in Biology at Shippensburg University in 2018.
+She is a member of the American Optometric Association as well as the Pennsylvania Optometric Association.
+Dr. Clisham is dedicated to providing comprehensive contact lens exams to adults and children.
+In her free time, Dr. Clisham enjoys exploring the Lancaster area with her husband and taking trips to the beach.

 Allison Brun, O.D.